maestro-server/webdocs/docs/installing/production.rst

 12 Factory and Horizontal Scaling
 ---------------------------------

-All services need work in stateless, like session, images or any process, we use JWT for authentication and isolated storage server.

-- Avoid to use any local configurate like local upload, maestro has supported to use s3 storage object.

-- Put all connection config in env docker setup, would able to use kubernetes, rancher or any orchestration is good advice.

-- Its possible to deploy discovery api in one server, and discovery celery another server.

-- In front end, use nginx, or any other proxy.

-One example setup, can be in each node,
+This section describes some tips you can use to be able to productionize the Maestro.

+- The first and most important is to avoid to use any local configuration as a local upload file system, local mongodb and rabbitmq.

+	- You should use a reliable storage engine as S3 - `More details about upload <http://docs.maestroserver.io/en/latest/installing/upload.html>`_.
+	- You can use atlas mongodb to manage your mongo db externally. - `More details about external DB <http://docs.maestroserver.io/en/latest/installing/external_db.html>`_.
+	- Configurate a third-party SMTP - `More details about SMTP <http://docs.maestroserver.io/en/latest/installing/smtp.html>`_.
+	- Set a unique value for each ``SECRETJWT`` key - `More details about tokens <http://docs.maestroserver.io/en/latest/installing/tokens.html>`_.

+- Spin up an nginx/loadbalance over any public endpoint to handle ssl configuration.

+- Discovery, reports and analytics services are compound by two parts, one it's the api, and the other is the workers, you don't need to deploy it on the same server.

+Follow a single example,

 .. image:: ../_static/screen/ha.png

 ----------

-It's possible to improve discovery and reports app
+It's possible to improve the reliability over discovery and reports services.

 .. image:: ../_static/screen/discovery_reports.png